Joseph Jewell Tapped to Lead DoD’s S&T Portfolio

-President Donald Trump has nominated aerospace engineer Joseph Jewell to become the next assistant secretary of Defense for science and technology (S&T), according to a notice posted on Congress.gov.
+President Donald Trump has nominated aerospace engineer Joseph Jewell to become the next assistant secretary of defense for science and technology (S&T), according to a notice posted on Congress.gov.

 Jewell brings almost 30 years of experience to the role, including decades spent advancing hypersonics research and development in both academia and government.